-Use Ascension Day to focus on related passages in God’s Word and songs with your family and friends.
-It’s appropriate to celebrate with festivities.
-Then, expectantly look for His return because the day Jesus Christ ascended into heaven is not the end of the story!
+Every person who is born-again and spirit-filled should proactively use Ascension Day to focus on related Bible passages and by singing songs with family and friends.
+It’s appropriate to commemorate the day with festivities; and, we have liberty to do so (Rm.
+14:4-8).
+Then, expectantly look for His return, because the day Jesus Christ ascended into heaven is not the end of the story!

 1) Looking for the blessed hope and glorious appearing of our Savior Jesus Christ.
 (Image used for illustrative purposes) (Photo credit: Pixabay/[Public domain]/Enhancement, MKM Portfolios)

 1) For further reading by Charles E. McCracken, follow the link to short reads about the Rapture.